 What Is A Tick?

-CALS: They are small arachnids, but most people call them bugs.
+CALS: Ticks are technically small arachnids,, but most people call them bugs.

 Source: TickEncounter Resource Center.

 What is Lyme disease?

 CALS: Lyme Disease is the umbrella term used to describe all Lyme disease and co-infections caused by Lyme borreliosis, an infectious disease caused by bacteria of the Borrelia type.

 One of the most significant issues with Lyme Disease is that it is known as the great imitator, as it mimics other conditions so that diagnoses can be tricky.